 Joe is partner in the Boston office of Morrison Mahoney and an elected member of the firm’s five-member Executive Committee.
 He is a first chair trial lawyer who has tried significant cases to verdict in both state and federal courts.
-His healthcare practice is focused on the defense of long-term care providers, including skilled nursing and rehabilitation facilities, assisted living facilities, continuing care retirement communities, home health agencies, and hospice agencies.

 - Defense Research Institute (DRI)